rspears74/ToastNotifications/README.md

 ## Usage

-### 1 Install nuget:
+### 1 Install via nuget:
 [ToastNotifications](https://www.nuget.org/packages/ToastNotifications/) and [ToastNotifications.Messages](https://www.nuget.org/packages/ToastNotifications.Messages/)

 ```
 Install-Package ToastNotifications
 Install-Package ToastNotifications.Messages
 ```

-ToastNotifications contains base mechanisms used to show notifications in WPF applications.
+ToastNotifications v2 is plugin oriented.
+*Nugget "ToastNotifications"* is a core, which contains only main mechanisms for creating and displaying notifications.
+Predefined messages and other not key functionalities are provided by separate nuggets.

-ToastNotifications.Messages contains basic notifications messages like error, information, warning, success.
+*Nugget ToastNotifications.Messages* contains basic messages like error, information, warning, success.
 It's not required in case you want to create your own messages.

 ### 2 Import ToastNotifications.Messages theme in App.xaml
 ```xml